 What does a gaming television need? – Our checklist!

-- Determine correct screen size .
-You can find more information on determining the size in our blog post .
+Determine correct screen size .
+You can find more information on determining the size of our blog post .

 Conclusion: you really have to pay attention to that!

 What experience have you had with games and your television?
-Feel free to discuss with us in the comments!
+Discuss with us in the comments!